 - In The Desert Peach, he is the older brother to the fictional Camp Gay titular character, Colonel Pfirsich Rommel.

-- He served as one of the historical inspirations for Grand Admiral Thrawn.
+- He served as one of the historical inspirations for the Star Wars character Grand Admiral Thrawn.